jakmeier/Lagrange/menu/contact.md

 Feel free to contact me for any matter using my email <a href="mailto:{{ site.data.settings.email }}">{{ site.data.settings.email }}</a>.

-<i>Opinions, facts, and statements on this site strictly are from me as a private person not related to any of my past, current, or future employers.</i>
+<i>Opinions, facts, and statements on this site are strictly from me as a private person.
+They are not related to any of my past, current, or future employers.</i>